 The padlock provision prevents the breaker from closing by holding the trip latch in the tripped position.
-Up to three padlocks with ${}^1\Box 4$ " to ${}^3\Box 8$ " diameter shanks may be inserted at one time.
+Up to three padlocks with ${}^{1}\Box 4$ " to ${}^{3}\Box 8$ " diameter shanks may be inserted at one time.
 To install a padlock, use the following procedure:

 - 1. Trip the breaker (press the OPEN button). - 2.
-While holding the OPEN button in, slide the padlock plate down and hold it in place. - 3.
+While holding the OPEN button in, slide the racking door to the right.
+Slide the padlock plate down and hold it in place. - 3.
 Put the padlock into the slot in the padlock plate; this will prevent the plate from returning to its unlocked position and prevent the breaker from closing.